 The Problem With Too Much Meat Protein: IGF-1, mTOR, and Cancer

 One particular amino acid called leucine is a potent stimulator of the secretion of insulin and the activation of the IGF-1 and mTOR pathways.
-Meat and dairy proteins tend to be highest in leucine, which is why products like whey protein and chocolate milk are heavily marketed as “muscle builders”.
-However, they can stimulate the growth and proliferation of cancer cells and disease as well.
+Meat and dairy proteins tend to be highest in leucine, which is why products like whey protein and chocolate milk are heavily marketed as “muscle builders.”
+In the context of an unhealthy diet and lifestyle, however, they may stimulate the growth and proliferation of cancer cells and disease as well.

 Another amino acid that can cause problems when consumed in high amounts is methionine.
 This amino acid is abundant in dairy and meat proteins, and it leads to an increase in homocysteine levels in the blood.
 Homocysteine is a significant risk factor for serious diseases like heart disease, stroke, and mental illness.